grafana/writers-toolkit/docs/sources/write/markdown-guide/index.md

 ## Comments

-You can include comments that do not display in published output:
+You can include comments that don't display in published output:

 `[comment]: <> (Comment text to display)`

 ## Shortcodes

-Shortcodes are predefined templates that let you reuse snippets of technical documentation.
+Shortcodes are snippets you use in source files to calling built-in or custom templates.
+Shortcodes templates avoid the need for HTML in Markdown and ensure consistency across the documentation set.
 To learn how to use shortcodes, refer to [Shortcodes]({{< relref "../shortcodes" >}}).